 Spiti means the Middle Land.
 It’s a middle land between Tibet and India.
 Hikkim’s highest post office in the world and Kaza’s highest gas station in the world are found in the valley.
 The unusual terrain, the high mountain desert, and the cultural heritages are the main attractions.

-The traditional socio-economic structure of Spiti villages is dominated by a group of households namely Khangchen, the old soldiers, or local militias.
+The traditional socio-economic structure of Spiti villages is dominated by a group of households, namely Khangchen, the old soldiers, or local militias.
 About 285 Khangchen households spread out in the valley have ownership rights to all village farming land and irrigation sources.
 The other groups work for them in the village.

 No-Man’s Land: On the Road to Spiti Valley in Early Winter

 The journey is lonely.
-It is a one day journey to get to the capital of the valley, Kaza.
+It is a one-day journey to get to the capital of the valley, Kaza.
 The paved roads are limited to some distances.
 We started at 8 am from Manali and arrived at Kunzum Pass around 2 p.m.
-You might think 2 p.m is not that bad and only 75 km from Kaza (1 hour).
-In November, sunset is between 4 to 5 pm and driving on half gravel and paved roads do not make it in a one hour trip.
+You might think 2 PM is not that bad and only 75 km from Kaza (1 hour).
+In November, sunset is between 4 to 5 pm, and driving on half gravel and paved roads does not make it a one-hour trip.
+If you are not skillful in driving on gravel, just drive slowly, no rush!

 Folds of mountains lie on our eyes’ horizons.
 We follow the river and chase after the sun.
 At this moment, I love the sun and crave warm sun rays.
 I definitely called this a No-Man’s land.
 In winter, shepherds take the herds elsewhere, no sight of them other than in towns.
 Up to Kunzum Pass, no houses or few abandoned houses and a soul.
-River beds cover in brown grasses waiting for summer to come.
-Only one shop opens for lunch that serves maggie.
+River beds are covered in brown grasses waiting for summer to come.
+Only one shop opens for lunch that serves Maggie.
 It’s best to pack some snacks with you.
 Grab a hot drink!

 Kunzum Pass: 4,551 meters